Actindo-AG/Documentation/DataHub/Integration/04_ManageScopes.md

 2. Click the [DELETE] button in the editing toolbar.
     The scope has been deleted.
 The deletion cannot be undone.

     > [Info] If the selected scope cannot be deleted, an error message is displayed in the upper right corner.
-To prevent the scopes use, it is recommended to deactivate the scope instead of deleting it, see [Deactivate a scope](#deactivate-a-scope).
+To prevent the scope from being used, it is recommended to deactivate the scope instead of deleting it, see [Deactivate a scope](#deactivate-a-scope).